DarkAutumn/triforce/README.md

 Rewards teach the model how to play, but it's the scoring function that tries to figure out how well the model is doing in completing the scenario.
 It doesn't matter how many enemies Link kills or movements in the "wrong" direction as long as he completes the scenario without dying.
 The `evaluate.py` module will run a given scenario 100 times (by default) and calculate the percentage of runs that were completed successfully, as well as the average score and rewards.

 After completing a training run, you should use `evaluate.py` and compare it to `models/evaluation.csv`.
-You can run this in parallel (but it's graphics card RAM intensive, keep the number low), and the number of episodes to run.
-For example, if you trained the dungeon1beams and dungeon1nobeams models, saving them to the default training/ folder:
+You can run this in parallel (but it's graphics card RAM intensive, so keep the number low), and the number of episodes to run.
+For example, if you trained the dungeon1beams and dungeon1nobeams models and saved them to the default training/ folder:

     usage: evaluate.py model-path scenarios